Schen1025/schen1025.github.io/README.md

-Hello World!
-This is my page.
+Hello vistor welcome to my page!
+Please explore how you like and enjoy your time here!

-# Heading 1
+# ENGL-1650 Portfolio

-## Heading 2
+## by Schen

 This is a link to my [EC project.](ecproject.html)